 Neonatal Encephalopathy with Seizures (NEwS) – a fatal disease of the brain that requires two copies of the gene for the pup to show symptoms.
 Visit Poodle Club of America for more information.

-Progressive Retinal Atrophy/Progressive Rod-Cone Degeneration (PRA-PRCD, PRCD) – an inheritable group of diseases that affect the retina that requires two copies of the gene for the dog to show symptoms.
+Progressive Retinal Atrophy/Progressive Rod-Cone Degeneration (PRA-PRCD, PRCD) – an inheritable group of diseases that affect the retina; they require two copies of the gene for the dog to show symptoms.
 Visit VIPoodle, VCA Animal Hospitals and/or Poodle Club of America for more information.

 Progressive Retinal Atrophy Rod-Cone Dysplasia 4 (PRA-rcd4) – another form of Progressive Retinal Atrophy that requires two copies of the gene to present symptoms that lead to blindness.
 Visit VIPoodle for more information.